 Tyres

-We've found that minimum pressures work well in F1 23.
-So we suggest running 22.0 PSI on the front tyres and 20.0 PSI on the rear tyres.
+We suggest running 23.0 PSI on the front tyres and 20.5 PSI on the rear tyres.

-This will give you plenty of tyre life and good grip, but slightly slower warm-up.
+This will give you plenty of tyre life and good grip, but slightly slower warm-up when leaving the pits.

 Adjustments